Accessibility Advisory Committee

 - Membership to the Committee is limited to people with lived experience or accessibility challenges and may also include individuals representing a broad range of under-served and equity seeking groups such as, but not limited to: Indigenous Peoples, faith-based groups, LGBTQ, newcomers, new Canadians, persons living in poverty, people of diverse ethnic or cultural origin, seniors, women and youth.

 The Committee meets monthly on the second Tuesday of the month from 4 p.m. – 6 p.m. in a Zoom meeting.
 In addition to preparing for and attending monthly meetings, applicants should anticipate working on ‘special projects’ or serving on a subcommittee for two to three hours per month.

-The Committee will elect a Chair and Vice-Chair.
-Two members of City Council will be appointed to serve as non-voting liaisons to the Committee.
-Council Liaisons will communicate matters from Council on issues that the Committee is discussing and will speak on behalf of the motions passed by the Committee that come forward to Council as recommendations.
+The Committee elects a Chair and Vice-Chair.
+Two members of City Council are appointed to serve as non-voting liaisons to the Committee.
+Council Liaisons communicate matters from Council on issues that the Committee is discussing and speak on behalf of the motions passed by the Committee that come forward to Council as recommendations.

-Staff from the Office of Equity, Diversity and Inclusion will be assigned to support the Committee.
+Staff from the Office of Equity, Diversity and Inclusion are assigned to support the Committee.
 Other direct staff support to the Committee shall be at the discretion of the City Manager.

 The following individuals are members of the Accessibility Advisory Committee: